dnmfarrell/jp/README.md

 An upsert operation is yet another way to modify data: if the key exists, update it, otherwise insert the data.
 The `.upsertobj` macro does this.

 ### Programming
 So far all of these conditional operations (filter, delete, update, upsert) are key based.
-That means the input string needs to exactly match the tuple key to take effect.
-What if I want to take some action based on a tuple _value_ instead?
+That means the input string needs to exactly match the pair key to take effect.
+What if I want to take some action based on a pair _value_ instead?
 Now I can't use a predefined macro, I have to program the transformation myself.

 For this scenario, imagine I am streaming GitHub user profiles to jp, and want to filter my profile out of the stream.

-First I need to extract the login tuple:
+First I need to extract the login pair:

     cat gh-profile.json | jp -m macros.jp .dup '"login"' .filterobj
     {